Jammy2211/PyAutoLens/docs/general/configs.rst

 *model.results* file.

-The **tags.ini** config file specifies the tag of every `SettingsPhase`, *SetupPipeline* and *SLaM* input variable, where these tags customize the output path of the `NonLinearSearch` in a unique way based on how the model-fitting procedure is set up.
+The **tags.ini** config file specifies the tag of every `SettingsPhase`, *SetupPipeline* and *SLaM* input variable, where these tags customize the output path of the non-linear search in a unique way based on how the model-fitting procedure is set up.

 Tags are self-explanatory and named after the input value of the class they are paired with.
 For a description of the